-It is not unusual for nodes to share some common infrastructure, such as a power supply or network router.
+It’s not unusual for nodes to share common infrastructure, such as network interconnects or a power supply.
 If so, you should plan for the failure of this infrastructure and ensure that such a failure would not affect too many of your nodes.
 It is common practice to group all the nodes sharing some infrastructure into zones and to plan for the failure of any whole zone at once.

 After losing a whole zone’s worth of nodes, a properly-designed cluster may be functional but running with significantly reduced capacity.
 You may need to provision extra nodes to restore acceptable performance in your cluster when handling such a failure.

 For resilience against whole-zone failures, it is important that there is a copy of each shard in more than one zone, which can be achieved by placing data nodes in multiple zones and configuring shard allocation awareness.
 You should also ensure that client requests are sent to nodes in more than one zone.

 You should consider all node roles and ensure that each role is split redundantly across two or more zones.
 For instance, if you are using ingest pipelines or machine learning, you should have ingest or machine learning nodes in two or more zones.
 However, the placement of master-eligible nodes requires a little more care because a resilient cluster needs at least two of the three master-eligible nodes in order to function.
 The following sections explore the options for placing master-eligible nodes across multiple zones.